 It is KCML (and PCANZ) policy to use inclusive language in both teaching and assignments.
 Interns may choose whether or not to use or avoid male pronouns for God.

 Citing references

 References are to used included in a clear and consistent way.
-The footnote system and the author-date system are both acceptable.
+The footnote system (any recognised academic convention) and the author-date system are both acceptable.
 If in doubt, contact the relevant lecturer.

 PLAGIARISM POLICY

 Preamble